soz-live/soz-live.github.io/users/quickstart.md

 ## Downloading

 Follow the link to the [soz-releases](https://github.com//soz-live//soz-releases) repo.
-Download the desired release **zip** file and save it into a local directory.
+Download the current **SOZ-LIVE-USERS.zip** file and save it into a local directory.
 Unzip the file, ready for loading into CAD.

 {% include note-icon.html %}